What is Lee’s push-pull theory?

 Everett Lee has conceptualized the factors associated with the decision to migrate and the process of migration into the following four categories: (1) Factors associated with the area of origin; (2) Factors associated with the area of destination; (3) Intervening obstacles; and (4) Personal factors.

-See also What is the best definition of emigration?
+See also What is pull through marketing?

 What are the 3 migration theories?